Supasheet.

 Views

-Six visualization types for your data — Sheet, Kanban, Calendar, Gallery, List, and Tree
+Seven visualization types for your data — Sheet, Kanban, Calendar, Gallery, List, Tree, and Gantt

 Overview

-Every resource in Supasheet can be rendered through six different view types.
+Every resource in Supasheet can be rendered through seven different view types.
 You declare the available views in the table comment, and users can switch between them from the resource toolbar.

 ViewBest forRequired hints